-The Maintenance Follow-up Form is separated into two sections.
-The first section should be completed by the individual performing the BMP inspection.
-This section identifies the BMP, the inspection form on which an issue is identified, a description of the necessary maintenance, and an indicator of the severity of the issue(s) identified.
-The second section of the form is completed by the BCC Director of Facilities and Safety and identifies who will perform the maintenance, sets a timeframe for performing the maintenance, and includes a description of the completed maintenance.
+The SMF Maintenance Summary tab identifies the SMF, a description of the necessary maintenance, and an indicator of the severity of the issue(s) identified.
+Upon reviewing the SMF Maintenance Summary tab the BCC Director of Facilities and Safety or designee identifies who will perform the maintenance, sets a timeframe for performing the maintenance, includes a description of the completed maintenance, date completed or description of the status of the maintenance or an estimated date of completion.